Home » Gallstones

 MBBS • MMed • MRCS (IRE) • FRCSED • FAMS

 In many cases, gallstones do not cause any symptoms and do not require treatment.
-If a gallstone blocks the flow of bile through the bile ducts, it can lead to inflammation or infection of the gallbladder or other serious conditions affecting the liver and pancreas.
+However, if a gallstone blocks the flow of bile through the bile ducts, it can cause persistent pain, inflammation, or infection of the gallbladder.

 The gallbladder’s main role is to store and concentrate bile.
 If the gallbladder does not empty completely or regularly, the resulting concentrated bile may increase the risk of gallstone formation.

-CT scans can help diagnose complications or rule out other causes of abdominal pain.
+CT scans provide detailed images of the abdominal area, helping to diagnose complications or rule out other causes of abdominal pain.

 MRCP is a specialised MRI technique that can visualise the biliary and pancreatic systems, providing valuable insights for diagnosing conditions like gallstones.